quality icon

 Minimum car insurance requirements in South Carolina

-Whether you’re buying your first insurance policy or just moved to South Carolina, it’s important to understand the state’s car insurance requirements.
+Whether you’re purchasing a policy for the first time or relocating to South Carolina, it’s important to understand the state’s liability coverage requirements.

 • Bodily injury per person: $25,000